-The Conflict Minerals team assessed risks and made decisions for mitigation actions that needed to be taken for any non-compliance found in the reported information from suppliers for Conflict Minerals.
+The Conflict Minerals team regularly assesses risks and determines potential mitigation measures to needed address any noncompliance found in the reported information from suppliers for Conflict Minerals.

 3. Design and implement a strategy to respond to identified risks

 K&S has an approved risk management plan, through which the Conflict Minerals program is implemented, managed and monitored.
 Updates to this risk assessment are provided regularly to senior management.